 Body and Fat Neutral

-Massage and bodywork can be daunting for people with insecurities about their bodies due to the more intimate nature of the treatments.
-Many people may be worried about removing items of their clothing, or getting onto straight sized massage tables.
-Unless the floor is inaccessible to you, almost all treatments will take place with the client in loose, comfortable clothing, on a comfortable futon on the floor.
+Massage and bodywork can be daunting due to the more intimate nature of the treatments.
+Many people may be worried about removing items of their clothing, or getting onto wobbly 'standard' sized massage tables.
+Unless the floor is inaccessible to you, almost all my treatments will take place with the client in loose, comfortable clothing, on a comfortable futon on the floor.
 Massage is a wonderful way to do something kind for your body and to develop a connection with your physical self.
+Body size or weight is not relevant to your ability to receive and enjoy a massage, and there will be no discussion of diet or nutrition, or suggested exercise regimes as part of my treatments, other than occasional optional stretches and to help me understand where you are at.

 A Statement on Race, and Class and Cultural Appropriation